HADRIAN'S BUILDING PROJECTS, TOURS AND DEFENSES

 Philosopher's Hall at Hadrian Villa

-Tivoli (25 kilometers northeast of Rome) is the home of Villa Adriana, a huge sprawling villa built by the Roman Emperor Hadrian.
+Tivoli (25 kilometers northeast of Rome) is the home of Hadrian's Villa, a huge sprawling villa built by the Roman Emperor Hadrian.
 Completed after 10 years of work, Tivoli contains 25 buildings built on 300 acres of land, including an elaborate bath house fed by water piped in from the Apennines.
 The buildings are now ruins.
 Tivoli has been a popular retreat since Roman times.
-It embraces the ruins of several magnificent villas including Villa Adriana, a lavish complex built by Emperor Hadrian, and Villa d' Este, known for its lavish gardens and plentiful cascading fountains.
+It embraces the ruins of several magnificent villas including Hadrian's Villa, a lavish complex built by Emperor Hadrian, and Villa d' Este, known for its lavish gardens and plentiful cascading fountains.
 A pool at the banquet hall is surrounded by columns and statues of gods and caryatids.

-Villa Adriana is a UNESCO World Heritage Site.
-According to UNESCO: “The Villa Adriana (at Tivoli, near Rome) is an exceptional complex of classical buildings created in the 2nd century A.D. by the Roman emperor Hadrian.
+Hadrian's Villa, also known as Villa Adriana, was designated a UNESCO World Heritage Site in 1999.
+According to UNESCO: Hadrian's Villa "is an exceptional complex of classical buildings created in the 2nd century A.D. by the Roman emperor Hadrian.
 It combines the best elements of the architectural heritage of Egypt, Greece and Rome in the form of an 'ideal city'.
-The Villa Adriana is a masterpiece that uniquely brings together the highest expressions of the material cultures of the ancient Mediterranean world.
-2) Study of the monuments that make up the Villa Adriana played a crucial role in the rediscovery of the elements of classical architecture by the architects of the Renaissance and the Baroque period.
+Hadrian's Villa is a masterpiece that uniquely brings together the highest expressions of the material cultures of the ancient Mediterranean world.
+2) Study of the monuments that make up the Hadrian's Villa played a crucial role in the rediscovery of the elements of classical architecture by the architects of the Renaissance and the Baroque period.
 It also profoundly influenced many 19th and 20th century architects and designers.
 [Source: UNESCO World Heritage Site website]

 One of the most interesting features in the Vatican's Egyptians Museum is a the recreation of an Egyptian-style room found in the palace of the Roman Emperor Hadrian.
 Among the many Egyptian-style Roman pieces here is a Pharaoh-like rendering of Hadrian's male lover Antinoüs.